annarosejohny/Learning_SQL/README.md

-# Introduction to SQL
+# Introduction to SQL (Structured Query Language)

-## Repository includes the notes and data from Datacamp "Introduction to SQL" course
+## Repository includes the notes and data from Khan academy "Introduction to SQL" course

 - Tables
     - Tables are organized as rows and columns.